enze-chen/mi-book-2021/week_1/04/day_04.md

 # Day 04: ML speedrun

 Welcome to day 🍀 of Module 2 where we will finally learn about the granddaddy of them all: **machine learning (ML)**.
-We'll discuss the general, foundational principles as well as special considerations for materials informatics.
+We'll discuss the general, foundational principles as well as special considerations for MI.
 And we'll do it all in one day.
 It'll be fun. 😎